de Sitter Vacua from Ten Dimensions: Introduction

 The organization of this paper is as follows.
 In \S\ref{sec:EOM} we assemble the equations of motion of type IIB supergravity.
 In \S\ref{sec:SUSY} we consider the effects of an expectation value for the gaugino bilinear on a stack of D7-branes.
 We show that couplings of the D7-brane gauginos, including the couplings to flux derived by Dymarsky and Martucci in \cite{Dymarsky:2010mf} following \cite{Camara:2004jj}, source a contribution $T_{\mu\nu}^{\langle\lambda\lambda\rangle}$ to the stress-energy tensor.
 Including this stress-energy in the ten-dimensional equations of motion, we compute the four-dimensional scalar curvature, and find perfect agreement with that determined by the F-term potential in the four-dimensional $\mathcal{N}=1$ supersymmetric effective theory of \cite{KKLT}.
 In \S\ref{sec:dS} we consider the combined effects of an anti-D3-brane and a D7-brane gaugino bilinear.
 We examine the ten-dimensional supergravity solution with these sources and show that $T_{\mu\nu}^{\langle\lambda\lambda\rangle}$ continues to match the four-dimensional potential derived in \cite{KKLT}.
 Our conclusions appear in \S\ref{sec:conclusions}.
-In Appendix \ref{app:conv} we dimensionally reduce and T-dualize the type I action to obtain the couplings of D7-brane gauginos.
+In Appendix \ref{app:conv} we first dimensionally reduce and T-dualize the type I action to obtain the couplings of D7-brane gauginos.
+We then analyze the ten-dimensional Killing spinor equations, correcting an inconsistency in the literature, and use them to demonstrate explicitly that the superpotential for compactification on a generalized complex geometry captures both the classical flux superpotential and the gaugino condensate superpotential.
 Appendix \ref{app:spec} shows, based on the spectroscopy of $T^{1,1}$, that the interactions of an anti-D3-brane and a gaugino condensate mediated by Kaluza-Klein excitations of a Klebanov-Strassler throat can be neglected compared to the interaction mediated by the K\"ahler modulus.
-In Appendix \ref{app:d3} we compute the potential for a D3-brane probe in the gaugino condensate background.
+In Appendix \ref{app:d3} we consider the singular contributions to the four-dimensional equations of motion, which originate in the fact that the D7-brane stack is localized to a divisor.
+We show that these divergent terms cancel each other, and the finite remainder is the four-dimensional scalar potential.
+We then repeat this computation for a compactification containing a D3-brane, with analogous results.